0xgreatm3/RLE/README.md

 ## Usage
 1. Clone this repository to your local machine.
-2. Creat a `.html` file or use Node.js to run the script.
+2. Create a `.html` file or use Node.js to run the script.
 3. Use the functions `encode()` and `decode()` to test the compression and decompression of strings.

 ```js